brainhack-princeton/handbook/docs/content_pages/06-04-contributing.rst

     Before you submit a pull request, make sure you have used ``make build`` to check that your code renders the handbook locally on your computer!!

-* On the Github page of your forked repo, make sure that you pushed the changes you committed (see where the arrow is pointing below) and that you are in the correct new-feature branch (in the dotted circle). **Press 'new pull request'** to initiate a new pull request (in the solid box).
+* On the Github page of your forked repo, make sure that (1) you pushed the changes you committed, (2) changed the branch from master to the new-feature branch you are working in, then (3) Click **Compare & pull request** to initiate a new pull request (in the solid box).

 .. image:: ../images/github_page_after_push.png
   :width: 600px